Poisons and Toxins in Bulldogs and French Bulldogs

 There is no specific test of Xylitol Toxicity

-Low blood sugar, clinical signs listed above and any suspicion of your bulldog digesting a Xylitol product and should prompt Xylitol Toxicity as a high likelihood and immediate course of action
+Low blood sugar, clinical signs listed above, and any suspicion of your bulldog digesting a Xylitol product should prompt Xylitol Toxicity as a high likelihood and immediate course of action

 There is also no specific antidote to xylitol, the treatment is symptomatic and supportive

-- IV fluid mixed with dextrose (sugar-like) to help raise blood sugar if hypoglycemic
+- If your bully is hypoglycemic we can start fluid mixed with dextrose (sugar-like) to help raise blood sugar

-Grapes and Raisins Poisoning in Bulldogs and French Bulldogs
+Poisons and Toxins in Bulldogs and French Bulldogs Grapes and Raisins

-Grapes and Raisins Poisoning in Bulldogs and French Bulldogs can happen due to ingestion of any amounts of grape containing products including raisins, cereals or granola with raisins
+Grapes and Raisins Poisoning in Bulldogs and French Bulldogs can happen due to ingestion of any amount of grape containing products including raisins, cereals, or granola with raisins

 Tragically, a severe case of grape poisoning might lead to a complete shut down of your bulldog kidneys and death.